Arcanearth house rules for D&D 5th Edition

 - Climbing (DX or ST, player choice): used in Dexterity(Climbing) checks for all sorts of climbing tasks including walls, cliffs and mountaineering.
 Climbing tasks are no longer part of athletics skill.
 Available to bard, fighter, ranger, barbarian, monk and rogue classes at first level.
 Climbing proficiency bonus can be doubled using the Rogue ‘Expertise’ trait.
 The purpose of this skill is to further differentiate Rogues from everyone else.

-Leadership is primarily used during times of battle or other peril to influence friendly or neutral NPCs.
+Leadership is primarily used during times of battle or other peril to influence friendly, neutral or enemy NPCs.
 By contrast, Persuasion, Intimidation and most other Charisma-related skills are applicable during conditions of relative calm.
 Leadership will be especially important during large-scale battles where PCs might be leading hundreds or thousands of troops.